SpinalHDL/SpinalWorkshop/src/main/scala/workshop/function/spec.md

 ## Introduction
 The goal of this lab is to practice function to generate hardware and also to give a better feeling of the object oriented nature of SpinalHDL.

-The component to implement, is an un-serializer able to load 3 ouputs from 3 different commands.
+The component to implement is a byte flow un-serializer able to load 3 outputs from 3 different commands.

 This lab will introduce :
 - Function usage (def)